-As you start to focus on workplace experiences (as opposed to specific services) and link your infrastructure commitments and services more tightly to the business strategies and drivers for your organisation, you’ll begin to see that the Workplace Management remit can completely evolve to take responsibility for the totality of the ‘workplace experience’ co-ordinating and aligning the contributions of HR, IT, RE and FM to deliver a fully joined up experience.
+As you start to focus on workplace experiences (as opposed to specific services) and link you infrastructure commitments and services more tightly to the business strategies and drivers for your organisation, you’ll begin to see that the Workplace Management remit can completely evolve to take responsibility for the totality of the ‘workplace experience’ co-ordinating and aligning the contributions of HR, IT, RE and FM to deliver a fully joined up experience.
 We see the role evolving to take responsibility for the workplace experience and the productive working of the organisation’s community of professionals.
-This is where the role will evolve into managing the social environment and promoting productive practices and habits extending into re-purposed ‘Wellness’ initiatives covering social events, nutrition, hydration, sleep, exercise, scent, air quality, noise and distraction and ‘frictionless’ work and IT.
+We see the Workplace Manager being responsible for the social environment and promoting productive practices and habits extending into re-purposed ‘Wellness’ initiatives covering social events, nutrition, hydration, sleep, exercise, scent, air quality, noise and distraction and ‘frictionless’ work and IT.

-We see the emergence of a new role, that of Chief Workplace Officer which takes overall responsibility for the ‘workplace experience’; co-ordinating the multi-faceted strands of FM, IT, and HR to best match business goals with agreed appropriate workplace experiences.
+We see the Chief Workplace Officer taking full responsibility for the ‘workplace experience’; coordinating the multi-faceted strands of FM, IT, and HR to best match business goals with agreed appropriate workplace experiences.

-To do this job we’ll need to develop a new breed of leaders that are first and foremost business leaders but with the technical and interpersonal capability to bring together all the parties needed to define and deliver an effective workplace experience.
-This individual will also need to build the skill level within the workplace infrastructure support groups to achieve the realisation of the vision and employ specialist designers and consultants to build and supplement in-house skills to include the latest research and best practices.
+To do this new role of Chief Workplace Officer will need a new breed of leaders that are first and foremost business leaders but with the technical and interpersonal capability to bring together all the parties needed to define, deliver and evolve an effective workplace experience.
+These individuals will also need to build the skill level within the workplace infrastructure team to achieve the vision of Workplace Management.

 - Confidence to operate at senior level in complex organisations.